Loxstomper/3802ICT-Modelling-and-Visualisation/assignment-1/README.md

 the same time.
 How the game is scored is up to you, but a score must be visible (in the console as a last resort).
 At least collisions should cause a sound effect.

+The completed game can be found on my website http://lochieashcroft.com/asteroid/

 ## Game play

 In the game Rameroids the player controls a space ship and the only goal is to collide with asteroids.
 There is a maximum number of asteroids that can be on the screen at any given time and